3. MATERIAL ACCOUNTING POLICIES

 (A) Gratuity

-The liability recognised in the Standalone Balance Sheet in respect of defined benefit gratuity plans isthe present value of the defined benefit obligation at the end of the reporting period.
-There is no planassets created by the Company against this defined benefit obligation.
+Gratuity liability is a defined benefit obligation and is computed on the basis of an actuarial valuation by an actuary appointed for the purpose as per projected unit credit method at the end of each financial year.
+The liability recognised in the Standalone Balance Sheet in respect of defined benefit gratuity plans is the present value of the defined benefit obligation at the end of the reporting period.
+There is no plan assets created by the company against this defined benefit obligation.

-The present value of the defined benefit obligation is determined by discounting the estimated future cash outflows with reference to market yields at the end of the reporting period on government bonds that have terms approximating to the terms of the related obligation.
+The present value of the defined benefit obligation is determined by discounting the estimated future cash outflows with reference to market yields at the end of the reporting period on government bonds that have terms approximating to the terms of the related obligation

 The interest cost is calculated by applying the discount rate at the beginning of the period to the balance of the defined benefit obligation.
 This cost is included in employee benefit expense in the Standalone Statement of Profit and Loss.